MHaringa/insurancerating/docs/reference/edit_smoothing.md

   Optional numeric values giving the start and end of the source-variable interval to modify.
 For `adjustment`, either value may be omitted to use the beginning or end of the available smoothing range.
+With `premium_change = "non_increasing"`, these values also delimit the range over which the fixed-increment constraint applies: omitting `from` uses the beginning and omitting `to` uses the end of the supported range.
 Explicit target-value and control-point edits require both values.

 - from_value, to_value: